vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 We should not require cl-fad nor Osicat anymore.

-Built on top of UIOP, Ruricolist's [cmd](https://github.com/ruricolist/cmd) brings short and handy commands to run and pipe programs.
+Built on top of UIOP, Paul M. Rodriguez's [cmd](https://github.com/ruricolist/cmd) brings short and handy commands to run and pipe programs.

 ## Web Development